TikTok: Workplace conditions

-Several former employees of the company have claimed of poor workplace conditions, including the start of the workweek on Sunday to cooperate with Chinese timezones and excessive workload.
+Several former employees of the company have claimed of poor workplace conditions, including the start of the workweek on Sunday to cooperate with Chinese time zones and excessive workload.
 Employees claimed they averaged 85 hours of meetings per week and would frequently stay up all night in order to complete tasks.
 Some employees claimed the workplace's schedule operated similarly to the 996 schedule.
 The company has a stated policy of working from 10 AM to 7 PM five days per week (63 hours per week), but employees noted that it was encouraged for employees to work after hours.
 One female worker complained that the company did not allow her adequate time to change her feminine hygiene product because of back-to-back meetings.
 Another employee noted that working at the company caused her to seek marriage therapy and lose an unhealthy amount of weight.
 In response to the allegations, the company noted that they were committed to allowing employees "support and flexibility".

-In September 2023, two former ByteDance employees filed a formal complaint with the U.S. Equal Employment Opportunity Commission (EEOC) asking the EEOC to investigate TikTok's practice of retaliation against workers who complain about discrimination.
+In September 2023, two former ByteDance employees filed a formal complaint with the US Equal Employment Opportunity Commission (EEOC) asking the EEOC to investigate TikTok's practice of retaliation against workers who complain about discrimination.